Madhav-4455/Cardiac_Forecasting_System/README.md

  🧪 Unit tests + CI/CD pipeline

- ☁️ Deploy to Heroku / AWS
+ ☁️ Deploy to Heroku / Render / AWS

  📦 Dockerize for one‑click launch